 Element Illa.
 Teachers align their instruction with the North Carolina Standard Course of Study.
 In order to enhance the North Carolina Standard Course of Study, teachers investigate the content standards developed by professional organizations in their specialty area.
 They develop and apply strategies to make the curriculum rigorous and relevant for all students and provide a balanced curriculum that enhances Observation literacy skills.
 Elementary teachers have explicit and thorough preparation in literacy instruction.
 Middle and high school teachers incorporate literacy instruction within the content area or discipline.
-Not Demonstrated Developing Proficient Accomplished Distinguished (Comment Required) . . . and . . . and . . . and ■ Demonstrates an Understands the Develops and applies ■ Assists colleagues in awareness of the North Carolina strategies based on applying such strategies North Carolina Standard Course of the North Carolina in their classrooms.
-Standard Course of Study, uses it in Standard Course of Study and references it preparation of lesson Study and standards in the preparation of plans, and applies developed by lesson plans. strategies to make the professional curriculum rigorous organizations to make and relevant. the curriculum balanced, rigorous and relevant. ☐ Elementary: ■ Elementary: ■ Elementary: ■ Elementary: Integrates effective Begins to integrate Evaluates and reflects Makes necessary literacy instruction in literacy instruction upon the effectiveness changes to instructional selected lessons throughout the of literacy instruction. practice to improve curriculum. student learning. ■ Secondary: □ Secondary: ■ Secondary: ■ Secondary: Recognizes the Incorporates a wide Makes necessary Evaluates and reflects importance of variety of literacy skills changes to instructional upon the effectiveness within content areas to integrating literacy practice to improve of literacy instruction enhance learning. strategies within the student learning. within content areas. content areas.
+Not Demonstrated Developing Proficient Accomplished Distinguished (Comment Required) . . . and . . . and . . . and Demonstrates an ☐ Understands the North Develops and applies Assists colleagues in awareness of the North Carolina Standard strategies based on the applying such strategies Carolina Standard Course of Study and North Carolina Standard in their classrooms.
+Course of Study and Course of Study and uses it in preparation of references it in the lesson plans, and standards developed preparation of lesson applies strategies to by professional plans. make the curriculum organizations rigorous and relevant. to make the curriculum balanced, rigorous and relevant. ■ Elementary: ■ Elementary: ■ Elementary: ■ Elementary: Begins to integrate Integrates effective Evaluates and reflects Makes necessary literacy instruction in literacy instruction upon the effectiveness changes to instructional selected lessons. throughout the of literacy instruction. practice to improve curriculum. student learning. ■ Secondary: ■ Secondary: Recognizes the ■ Secondary: Evaluates and reflects ■ Secondary: Incorporates a wide importance of Makes necessary upon the effectiveness integrating literacy variety of literacy skills of literacy instruction changes to instructional strategies within the within content areas to within content areas. practice to improve content areas. enhance learning. student learning.
 Element IIIb.
 Teachers know the content appropriate to their teaching specialty.
 Teachers bring a richness and depth of understanding to their classrooms by knowing their subjects beyond the content they are expected to teach and by directing students' natural curiosity into an interest in learning.
 Elementary teachers have broad knowledge across disciplines.
-Middle school and high school teachers have depth in one or more specific content areas or disciplines. . . . and . . . and . . . and Demonstrates a basic ■ Demonstrates an ■ Applies knowledge of ■ Extends knowledge of level of content appropriate level of subject beyond the subject beyond content knowledge in the content knowledge in content in assigned in their teaching teaching specialty to specialty and sparks the teaching specialty teaching specialty. which assigned. to which assigned.
-Motivates students to students' curiosity for investigate the content learning beyond the area to expand their required course work. knowledge and satisfy their natural curiosity.
+Middle school and high school teachers have depth in one or more specific content areas or disciplines. . . . and . . . and . . . and ■ Demonstrates a ■ Demonstrates an ■ Applies knowledge of ■ Extends knowledge of basic level of content subject beyond content appropriate level of subject beyond the knowledge in the content knowledge in content in assigned in their teaching specialty teaching specialty to the teaching specialty to teaching specialty. and sparks students' which assigned. which assigned.
+Motivates students to curiosity for learning beyond the required investigate the content area to expand their course work. knowledge and satisfy their natural curiosity.